Blonded/React-Portfolio/README.md

 # React Portfolio

-This is my portfolio re-created entirely from scratch using React.js
+This is my portfolio re-created entirely from scratch using React.js.

+** Currently under construction.

 ## Built with: